botpress/readme/docs/WEBCHAT/embedded-webchat/user-data.md

   description: ''
   robots: index
 ---
-next:
-  pages:
-    - slug: how-to-send-custom-events-and-messages-from-your-web-application
-      title: How to send custom events and messages from your web application.
-      type: basic
----
 The Embedded Webchat allows you to add custom data to the user.
 With this `user data` feature, you can include information like email or browser details, or any other useful data for your bot.

 ***

 ### Adding user data during initialization

-You might want to add user data during initialization so that your bot can deliver a more personalized conversation experience right from the start.
+You might want to add user data during initialization so that your bot can deliver a more personalized conversation experience right from the start.\
 This assumes you install the widget using the *Embed code* found in the Webchat Share section as shown below.

 <Image align="center" width="400px" src="https://files.readme.io/9c32280b4d18ba913d93ad0487908eb5f307abda353faec4a4b715575561e1d5-image.png" />

 To add data during initialization, you will need to remove and modify the second script:

 1. **Remove the Auto-Initialization Script**\
    Locate and remove the second `<script>` tag that we added previously in your `.html` file.
 The script is responsible for calling `window.botpress.init`automatically, which we will now call manually.
    Example of the script to remove: `<script src="https://files.bpcontent.cloud/2024/11/29/21/23331129444466-WDDD1UHW.js"></script>`\ <br />